 Fall sports are setting out once more.
-Soccer, soccer and volleyball.
-And that means brain injuries are a subject of difficulty for athletes and dad and mom.
+Soccer, soccer, and volleyball.
+And that means brain injuries are difficult for athletes and dads and moms.

 But there are still masses of questions about concussions.

-That’s what sports author Joanne Gerstner, together with neurologist Jeffrey Kutcher, got down to deal with in their new book, “Lower back in the sport: Why Concussion Does not Should Stop Your Athletic Career.”
-We spoke with Gerstner about how concussions are treated and viewed around the world.
+That’s what sports author Joanne Gerstner, together with neurologist Jeffrey Kutcher, got down to deal with in their new book, “Lower Back in the Sport: Why Concussion Does not Should Stop Your Athletic Career.”
+We spoke with Gerstner about how concussions are treated and viewed worldwide.

 Here are some highlights from the verbal exchange.